NorthEdWAD/web-hub/project-08-arrow-functions/README.md

 <details>
 <summary>Part 3: Submit Your Work</summary>

-- Upload your revised `starter.js` file to your GitHub repo.
+- Upload revised `starter.js` file to your GitHub `arrow-functions` repo.
-- Copy/email repo web address to teacher
+-
-  - Email subject line: `Arrow Functions Practice`
+  - Upload work to your PUBLIC GitHub repo:
 </details>

 ---